Origin and History

 Service during the War

-On July 26 1757, during the French invasion of Hanover, the regiment took part in the Battle of Hastenbeck where it was deployed in the first line of the right wing under the command of General Block.
+In March 1757, the regiment was sent back to the continent.
+On July 26, during the French invasion of Hanover, the regiment took part in the Battle of Hastenbeck where it was deployed in the first line of the right wing under the command of General Block.

-On May 26 1758, the regiment was with Ferdinand's main force in the camp of Nottuln.
+On May 26, 1758, the regiment was with Ferdinand's main force in the camp of Nottuln.
 On May 31, it accompanied Ferdinand in his offensive on the west bank of the Rhine.
 On June 17, when Spörcken set off from his camp at Rheinberg, he left the regiment at Orsoy.
 On October 10, the regiment fought in the Battle of Lutterberg where it was deployed the first line of the centre.
+In this battle, the regiment lost Captain-Lieutenant von Platen, killed; Lieutenant-Colonel Cwachtmann, Major von Schenk and Captain von Korf, wounded.

-On July 10 1760, the regiment was present at the Combat of Corbach where it was attached to the Reserve under the Prince von Anhalt.
+On July 10 ,1760, the regiment was present at the Combat of Corbach where it was attached to the Reserve under the Prince von Anhalt.
 This reserve did not take part to the combat.
+On September 19, the regiment fought in the engagement of Löwenhagen.

 |Coat||red with 2 pewter buttons and 2 white buttonholes under the lapels